abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 When writing for the assembler (located in assembler/), all numbers are assumbed to be hexadecimal.
 This includes registers.
 For example, if you would like to load in the 12th register to the accumulator, you would write `LD C`
 Even though all values are automatically considered, hexadecimal, `$C`, `#$C`, and `0xC` are supported as well.
 Jumping to certain addresses in the assembler is admittedly confusing because I am dumb.
 When jumping to an address, say, running `JUN 020`, you can write `020:` to place code there.
 As long as this is at or greater than the program size up to this point, there is no issue, but if it *isn't*, the assembler will error.
+If you're on Windows, a complimentary `assemble.bat` comes with the repo that quickly assembles a given .i4a file and moves it into the base repo for easy running.
+Happy coding!

 [Prev](2_Intel-4002.md) | [Next](6_File-Format.md)